leonvogt/failuregem/README.md

 ============
 This is the Repository for the [Failuregem](https://rubygems.org/gems/failuregem "Rubygems.org").

 **Failuregem** aims to be a timesafer for railsapps.
-It includes couple of usefull Gems to start rightaway with Rails programming.
+Why should you copy&paste all the usefull GEMs in your Gemfile every time you start a new App?!
-**Failuregem** Includes following GEMs:
+**Failuregem** Includes couple of usefull Gems to start rightaway with Rails programming:

 - [Bootstrap](#Bootstrap)
 - [Jquery-rails](#Bootstrap)